 Mark, born 1962, joined Dana Investment Advisors in December 1991 as a Vice President, becoming Chief Operating Officer in 1999 and Chief Executive Officer in 2003.
 Mark graduated from the University of Wisconsin-Madison with a BBA in Accounting in 1985 and earned an MBA in Finance in 1986.
-Mark is a Certified Public Accountant and is an active member of the AICPA, WICPA and FPA.
-Mark has worked on several bank boards and is an active board member of the Waukesha Regional YMCA and active committee member at Catholic Memorial High School and St. Williams Parish.
+Mark is a Certified Public Accountant and is an active member of the AICPA, WICPA, and FPA.
+Mark has worked on several bank boards, and is an active board member of the YMCA of Greater Waukesha County and active committee member at Catholic Memorial High School and St. Williams Parish.